-Performed by Michael Hall, viola, and the Bandung Philharmonic, conducted by Robert Nordling.
+Michael Hall, viola, and the Bandung Philharmonic; Robert Nordling, conductor

 Krakatoa was commissioned by the Barlow Endowment for violist Michael Hall and maestro Robert Nordling, who will premiere the piece with the Bandung Philharmonic in January 2018, as well as perform it with the Baroque on Beaver Music Festival in the summer of 2018.
 After these premieres, the piece will be available for anyone to program.

 Barlow Endowment for Music Composition at Brigham Young University